Long QT Syndrome

 An area of the heart called the sinus node sends electrical signals that tell the heart to beat at a normal rate.

 After each heartbeat, the heart quickly "recharges" for the next beat.
 The time it takes to recharge is called the QT interval.
 When this interval takes longer than it should, it changes the timing of the heartbeat and can cause an abnormal or dangerous rhythm.

 What Are the Signs & Symptoms of Long QT Syndrome?

 Some kids with long QT syndrome have no symptoms.
-Others may feel changes in their heartbeat, feel lightheaded at times, or faint.
+Others may feel changes in their heartbeat, feel lightheaded at times, faint, or have a seizure.